 Tip: A great option for honeymooners and couples.

-For those wanting to enjoy the backwaters on a shoestring budget and with a comparatively shorter trip, the public ferry is the best option.
+For those wanting to enjoy the backwaters which happen to be one of the most famous places to visit in Alappuzha, on a shoestring budget and with a comparatively shorter trip, the public ferry is the best option.
 The ferry takes you from Alleppey to Kottayam and the entire journey takes about 2 hours and a half.
 Presently, the ferry would only take tourists as far as the Kanjiram Boat Jetty from where they’ll be required to take a bus if they need to get to Kottayam.

 Cost: INR 10/- (per person)

+If you thought Shikaras were only in Kashmir, then you’ll be in for a surprise at Alleppey.
 A shikara is a rather smaller version of a houseboat, but with somewhat the same beauty and comfort.
-Seating upto 20 people at once, a shikara is a great option for those who wish to go for a self-guided cruise over the waterways, making a stopover at whatever places they want to.
+Seating up to 20 people at once, a shikara is a great option for those who wish to go for a self-guided cruise over the waterways, making a stopover at whatever places they want to.
 Families with kids usually opt for shikaras in Alleppey.

-Tip: Hop down on one of the villages and where coir and coir articles are crafted so you may get a firsthand experience of coir making through coconut fibres.
+Tip: Hop down on one of the villages and where coir and coir articles are crafted so you may get a firsthand experience of coir making through coconut fibers.